CloudenBlackLine/Jarch/README.md

 - **Tools/src/** – Development tools for the Jarch architecture:
   - **Assembler** – Transpiles Jcode into executable instructions.
   - **Emulator** – Runs compiled Jcode programs and provides debugging utilities.
-  - **MemDumpNZ** – Displays only memory addresses in the final binary that contain non-zero values.
+  - **BinViewer** – Displays only memory addresses in the final binary that contain non-zero values.

 - **Projects/** – Contains code for specific projects built on Jarch, such as:
   - **Kernel1** – Experimental OS kernel